 - Summarize the purpose of the study (1 3 sentences).
-This should provide a layperson explanation of difficult procedures and/or scientific terms. - Summarize the study's enrollment status. - o Is the study open, closed, suspended, over- or under-accrued? - Summarize the event/problem reports. - Have any of these events/problems been significant? - State whether or not these events/problems have been reviewed by the IRB. - Mention any data and safety monitoring findings in the last year, if applicable. - Amendments with the continuing review. - Give a short summary of the amendment and if the change is appropriate and any effect on the criteria for approval for the study. - O State whether the risk:benefit ratio has changed including your basis for that assessment.
+This should provide a layperson explanation of difficult procedures and/or scientific terms. - Summarize the study's enrollment status. - o Is the study open, closed, suspended, over- or under-accrued? - Summarize the event/problem reports. - o Have any of these events/problems been significant? - $\circ$ State whether or not these events/problems have been reviewed by the IRB. - Mention any data and safety monitoring findings in the last year, if applicable. - Amendments with the continuing review. - Give a short summary of the amendment and if the change is appropriate and any effect on the criteria for approval for the study. - State whether or not the risk:benefit ratio has changed including your basis for that assessmentd. - If there has been a conflict of interest management plan modified or added since the last review, please summarize. - Summarize any concerns about the study or topics that need board discussion and provide specific revisions needed